RafaySystems/terraform-provider-rafay/docs/resources/chargeback_share.md

 ---

 # rafay_chargeback_share (Resource)
-Chargeback group share is to enable/disable the Share unallocated cost based on tenancy or resource allocation.
+Chargeback group share is to enable/disable the Share unallocated cost based on equal or resource allocation.

 ## Example Usage